Nitrux/pnx/README.md

 `sudo pnx -S bash`

-In this way, pnx will install Bash from the Arch Linux repositories.
+In this way, pnx will install Bash from the repositories (see [How to use it](https://github.com/Nitrux/pnx#how-to-use-it)).

 pnx will not install the package to the host root directory; instead, it uses a separate directory as its root directory for installation located in `/home/.pnx`.
 To run a program installed using pnx, you can use it like this.